robertjchristian/MRC/MRC47.md

 https://sablier.com/

 ## Coding
 No new coding is required to implement this MRC.

-## Timing
+## Timing / Sizing of Builder Rewards
-The analysis should be complete before the Builder Rewards go live (which is anticipated to be at the same time as the Compute Rewards).
+- The proposal takes effect when the Builder Rewards go live in December 2024.
+- Distribtions occur as Builders are identied and provide addresses.
+- MOR Builder Rewards are calculated based on relative Builder Contribution compared to what Staking by MOR holders might have produced.
+- Proxies for MOR Staking include transactions via the Morpheus Smart Contracts, Web Traffic, Search Result Ranking, Builder events.
+- Builders must have continuous record of contributions to qualify.